-Several papers document a positive correlation between measures of financial literacy and "good" financial decisions on various domains.
+Several papers document a positive correlation between measures of financial literacy and good financial decisions on various domains.
 Yet, empirical identification of the causal effect of financial literacy on the quality of individual financial decisions is rather difficult.
 There are at least three reasons for why this is so.
-First, the positive correlation that has been documented may simply reflect reverse-causality: individuals with observed "better" financial outcomes, may have a stronger motive to acquire financial knowledge.
-Finding for instance a positive relation between participation in the stock market and an investor literacy (as in van Rooij et al, 20111 and Kimball and Shumway, 2006) is consistent with literacy helping alerting individuals about the excess returns on stocks which induces them to invest, but is also consistent with stock market participants having more to benefit from being able to possess basic financial knowledge which is accordingly acquired.
+First, the positive correlation that has been documented may simply reflect reverse-causality: Individuals with observed better financial outcomes may have a stronger motive to acquire financial knowledge.
+Finding for instance a positive relation between participation in the stock market and literacy (e.g., van Rooij et al., 2011 and Kimball and Shumway, 2006) is consistent not only with literacy alerting individuals about the excess returns on stocks which induces them to invest, but is also consistent with stock market participants having more to benefit from being able to possess basic financial knowledge which is accordingly acquired.
 Second, this positive correlation may reflect the fact that financial literacy is not distributed randomly in the population.
-Those who possess high levels of literacy are likely to have certain characteristics, often unobservable, such as talent, ability, or patience, that may lead also to "better" financial decisions.
-This is consistent with Meier and Sprenger (2010) who find that more farsighted consumers are more likely to participate in financial education program; at the same time far-sighted consumers are likely to plan for retirement and accumulate more assets, which could explain the positive correlation between financial literacy and savings for retirement found by Ameriks, Caplin and Leahy (2003), Lusardi (2004) and Lusardi and Mitchell (2006).
+Those who possess high levels of literacy are likely to have certain characteristics, often unobservable, such as talent, ability, or patience, which may also lead to better financial decisions.
+This is consistent with Meier and Sprenger (2013) who find that more far-sighted consumers are more likely to participate in financial education programs; at the same time, far-sighted consumers are likely to plan for retirement and accumulate more assets, which could explain the positive correlation between financial literacy and savings for retirement found by Ameriks et al. (2003), Lusardi (2004), and Lusardi and Mitchell (2006).
 Importantly, both reverse causality and unobserved heterogeneity bias the relation between financial literacy and financial outcomes upwards, overstating the beneficial effects of financial literacy.
-To solve the problem one would need exogenous variation in financial literacy - an issue that has thus far found no convincing solution.
+To solve the problem, one would need exogenous variation in financial literacy-an issue that has thus far found no convincing solution.

-A third and less emphasized problem with empirical correlations between financial literacy and outcomes of financial decisions is that what is a "better" financial decision is often not clear.
-For instance, more savings for retirement is not necessarily a "better" decision than less savings - all depends on what is the optimal saving plan for the consumer, which is clearly unobserved.
-Similar considerations can be made for participation in the stock market or for the frequency of trading (that has been found to be positively correlated with financial literacy, Graham et al, 2009).
+A third and less emphasized problem with empirical correlations between financial literacy and outcomes of financial decisions is that what is a better financial decision is often not clear.
+For instance, more savings for retirement is not necessarily a better decision than less savings-it all depends on what is the optimal saving plan for the consumer, which is clearly unobserved.
+Similar considerations can be made for participation in the stock market or for the frequency of trading (that has been found to be positively correlated with financial literacy, Graham et al. 2009).

-In this paper we focus on this third problem and try to address it by looking at choices that have a clearly dominated alternative.
-If literacy is of any help to the consumer, it should allow investors to disregard more frequently the dominated alternative - a minimum requirement for financial literacy to have a role in improving consumers' financial decisions.
-Needless to say, even contrasting a financial choice with a dominated alternative does not solve the reverse causality (or unobserved heterogeneity) problem that plagues studies of the effect of financial literacy on economic outcomes.
-However, this is less of a concern in our case because we find that financial literacy has a small effect of investor ability to dismiss the dominated alternative, while reverse causality (unobserved heterogeneity) would bias the effect upward.
-In so far the later is present, the true benefit of financial literacy is smaller than the already small one we find.
+In this article, we focus on this third problem and try to address it by looking at choices that have a clearly dominated alternative, i.e., an alternative which is unambiguously preferable under basic assumptions about preferences (such as non-satiation) or according to standard normative models of financial decisions.
+If financial literacy helps investors make better decisions one should find that high literacy individuals are more likely to conform to these predictions- a minimum requirement for financial literacy to have a role in improving consumers' financial decisions.
+Needless to say, even contrasting a financial choice with a dominated alternative does not solve the reverse causality or unobserved heterogeneity problems that plague studies of the effect of financial literacy on economic outcomes.
+However, this is less of a concern in our case because we find that financial literacy has a small effect on investor's ability to dismiss the dominated alternative, while reverse causality and unobserved heterogeneity would bias the effect upward.
+Insofar the latter is present, the true benefit of financial literacy is smaller than the already small one we find.